 Brad Casemore, MHSA, LMSW, FACHE is Chief Executive Officer of Southwest Michigan Behavioral Health (SWMBH) a quasi-governmental entity managing Medicaid and other state and federal behavioral health (mental health, developmental disabilities, substance abuse) benefits under contract to the Michigan Department of Community Health.
 SWMBH covers eight Michigan counties with 206,000 beneficiaries and a $220 million annual budget.
 Prior to being selected to lead SWMBH in September 2013, he served for twelve years as Chief Operating Officer of Venture Behavioral Health, a five county Michigan Prepaid Inpatient Health Plan managing Medicaid behavioral health benefits.
 He has leadership and Board experience in hospitals and health systems, chemical dependency rehabilitation, and Information Technology trade association.
 He holds Master of Health Services Administration and Master of Social Work degrees from the University of Michigan.
 He is a Fellow of the American College of Healthcare Executives.

-Charles Ingoglia, MSW is Senior Vice President for Public Policy and Practice Improvement at the National Council for Behavioral Health.
+Charles Ingoglia, MSW is President and CEO at the National Council for Behavioral Health.
 With more than 20 years of experience in behavioral health, Mr. Ingoglia has worked as a provider, advocate, and educator for government and public sector organizations.
 He directs the federal and state affairs function of the National Council, and oversees practice improvement and technical assistance programs offered to more than 500,000 behavioral health professionals across the U.S. His efforts have centered on key issue such as parity, healthcare reform, and improving the experience of mental health and addictions care and treatment engagement.
 Prior to joining the National Council, Mr. Ingoglia provided policy and program design guidance to SAMHSA.
 He also directed state government relations and service system improvement projects for the National Mental Health Association, served as a policy analyst for the National Association of Social Workers, and designed educational programs for mental health and addictions professionals at the Association of Ambulatory Behavioral Healthcare.
 He has worked in a transitional shelter with homeless persons and provided individual, group and couples counseling at the Whitman-Walker Clinic in Washington, DC.
 Mr. Ingoglia is adjunct faculty at the George Washington University Graduate School of Political Management.

 Ron Manderscheid, PhD serves as the Executive Director of the National Association of County Behavioral Health and Developmental Disability Directors.
 The Association represents county and local authorities in Washington, D.C., and provides a national program of technical assistance and support.
 Concurrently, he is Adjunct Professor at the Department of Mental Health, Bloomberg School of Public Health, Johns Hopkins University, and Immediate Past President of ACMHA—The College for Behavioral Health Leadership.
 Dr. Manderscheid is a recognized national and international thought leader in mental health and substance use and has numerous published works.
 He was principal editor and a co-author for the last eight editions of Mental Health, United States, spanning 1987 to 2004, and he has produced nearly 200 scientific articles and white papers, which have been published in a broad array of peer-reviewed publications.
 Dr. Manderscheid’s federal career has spanned a broad range of activities.
 He previously served as chief of mental health services research, mental health statistics and informatics, and evaluation research programs at the National Institute of Mental Health, before later becoming the chief of mental health statistics and IT at the Center for Mental Health Services within SAMHSA.
 He also served as a senior policy advisor on health care reform in the office of the Health and Human Services (HHS) Assistant Secretary for Health.